ryantd42/NY-Legislative-Git/2023/S774A-2023/bill.md

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
+Short title.
 This act shall be known and may be cited as the "earned time act".
   § 2.
 The correction law is amended by adding a new section 802 to read as follows:
   § 802.
 DATA COLLECTION.
 THE DEPARTMENT SHALL REPORT  ANNUALLY  TO  THE